sh1boot/sh1boot.github.io/_posts/2024-04-11-adler32-checksum.md

 if (A16 >= tmp) A = (A + 65536 - 65521) & 0xffff;
 ```

+That's more costly than a straight 32-bit sum, _but_ having spent just a couple
-And if we spend just a couple of extra operations on keeping the A accumulator
+of extra operations on keeping the A accumulator within 16 bits we have ensured
-within 16 bits then we have ensured that B only has to handle growing by up to
+that B only has to handle growing by up to $23 \times 65520$ per iteration.
-$23 \times 65520$ per iteration.
-Which means that we can confidently run
+Which means that we can confidently do over 2900 outer iterations without
-around 2900 outer iterations without worrying about overflow.
+worrying about overflow.

 Is it also worth reducing B to a 16-bit counter?
 Well, no, not really.
 The
 supposed benefit would be that we can do twice as many 16-bit adds as 32-bit
 adds, but without the knock-on effects on another accumulator the extra work in
 doing the modulo doesn't justify itself.
 And this time we have to deal with 22
-times a 16-bit value, mod 65521; so we're locked in on that 32-bit temporary
+times a 16-bit value, mod 65521; so we're stuck with that 32-bit temporary
-register anyway.
+arithmetic anyway.

-There's probably a clever trick to do $(x \times 22) \mod 65521$, in 16-bit
+There's probably a clever trick to do $x \times 22 \mod 65521$, in 16-bit
-arithmetic but I don't know what it is (I may try to figure it out for fun, but
+arithmetic but I don't know what it is.
+I may try to figure it out for fun,
-it's still not going to help here).
+but it's still not going to help here.

-Also, since we're really only trying to step back from the brink we don't
+Also, since we're really only trying to step back from the brink of overflow we
-necessarily have to get the modulo exactly right.
-There's a more expedient
+don't necessarily have to get the modulo exactly right.
+There's a more
-option:
+expedient option:
 ```c
 if (periodic_overflow_control) {
   uint16_t top = B >> 16;  // close to division by 65521, but easier